jmgoodman/pdftools/README.md

 In essence:
 - Install the repo
-- Add the home directory to your system path
+- Add the root directory of this repo to your system path
 - Make sure to use a python installation with access to PyPDF2
 - Call one of the two methods, `pdfMerger` or `pdfSplitter`.